logicalclocks/hops-docs/docs/user_guide/hopsworks/featurestore.rst

 Organizations typically have many different types of raw datasets that can be used to extract features.
 For example, in the context of user recommendation there might be one dataset with demographic data of users and another dataset with user activities.
 Features from the same dataset are naturally grouped into a feature group, producing one feature group per dataset.
 When training a model, you want to include all features that have predictive power for the prediction task, these features can potentially span multiple feature groups.
 The training dataset abstraction in Hopsworks Feature Store is used for this purpose, allowing users to group a set of features with labels for training a model to do a particular prediction task.

 Once a user has fetched a set of features from different feature groups in the feature store, the features can be materialized into a training dataset.
 By creating a training dataset using the feature store API, the dataset becomes managed by the feature store.
-Managed training datasets are automatically analyzed for data anomalies, versioned, documented, and shared with the organization.
+Managed training datasets are automatically analyzed for data anomalies, versioned, documented, and shared with the rest of the organization.

   .. _featurestore_pipeline.png: ../../_images/pipeline.png
 .. figure:: ../../imgs/feature_store/pipeline.png